For more information about Parkinson’s, please visit the Parkinson’s Europe website.

 No Escape Room: a Parkinson’s campaign like no other

 The interactive ‘No Escape Room’ campaign launched by Parkinson’s NSW is designed to help participants understand the daily challenges facing people with the condition – and continue to raise awareness during the coronavirus pandemic

-An Australian Parkinson’s organisation has launched an escape room designed to raise awareness about the daily challenges of living with the condition – and has touched the Parkinson’s community with its originality.
+An Australia Parkinson’s organisation has launched an escape room designed to raise awareness about the daily challenges of living with the condition – and has touched Parkinson’s community with its originality.